mstksg/inCode/copy/entries/advent-gol.md

 second.
 If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").

+Some interesting things you might notice:

+1. At t=6, it looks like 7D, 8D, 9D, 10D all have the *same* exact 2D cells
+    "on".
+They're identical except for slightly different stacks above each of those cells.
+2. At t=2, t=4, past 5D or so, the state is exactly the same!
+We could easily find t=4 for 100D or even 200D: they're identidal!
+3. A lot of xy cells share identical stacks...more on that later!

 Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" game of life, where instead of cells being on and off, they are